 We would love to hear your feedback/experience/suggestions for the learning program.
 Please feel free to send us an email at: healingforest(dot)org(at)gmail(dot)com

-Also, it would add to our collective knowledge if you could leave a comment below on this simple question – What has the forest taught you?
+Also, it would add to our collective knowledge if you could leave your answer to this simple question in the comments below – What has the forest taught you?

 As the year turns, here’s a story from the deep Amazon forest that brings us some old wisdom to create a new vision.
 This post is for the seeker in all of us.